amirabbasja/Arbitrage-Screener/README.md

 ## How to work with this app

 * Populate the **.env** file with necessary data regarding your database.
 We have used **postgreql** in this project.
-To get the necessary variable names, check **.env_EXAMPLE** file
+To get the necessary variable names, check **.env_EXAMPLE** file.
+Also **timescaleDB** which is an extension of postgresql has been used here.
+To add the extension to your database, the script needs superuser privilages so username and password of database should be the superuser credentials.

 * All RPCs have a rate-limit.
 To abide by the rate-limit rules of teh RPCs, we have implemented a bottleneck that servers as a middleware which all the outgoing requests are gone through it.
 Each RPC will have its own *Bottleneck* instance which can be configured in **/src/utils/requestLimiter.js**

-* When running the app for the first time first run the **./install/setupTables.js** file to create the necessary tables in the database, After that, rin **./install/setupFunctions.js** to make the necessary postgreql functions and notifications.
+* When running the app for the first time first run the **./install/setupTables.js** file to create the necessary tables in the database.
+The timeseries data of acquired prices will be saved in the **prices** table.
+After that, rin **./install/setupFunctions.js** to make the necessary postgreql functions and notifications.
 Then run the **./install/getPools.js** file to populate the table **pairs** and **tokens** tables (Will create this table if doesn't exist) with contract addresses for pools in various blockchains and pairs.
 Note that this file needs you to input three constants so it would run properly, **1. pairs** which stores which pairs we need to look for on what blockchain, and **2. tokenContractAddresses** which stores the contract addresses of the tokens that are in previously defined, pairs object. **3. quoteAssets** which denotes the prices of the assets, should be calculated with regards to these assets (For example if we want to calculate the price of a pool that has *FTM* and *USDT*, *USDT* will be considered as quote and *FTM* as the base asset.
 The order of the array is important and if we want to calculate price of a pool which as weth and *USDT*, *USDT* will be considered as the quote asset).
 An example for each variable is added below:

 ```javascript
         const tokenContractAddresses = {